Paris Brain Institute (ICM), Paris, France

 The BRAiN'US project:

-BRAiN’US is a smartphone app gathering 8 fun tests, which we have designed to decompose the way the brain makes decisions.
+BRAiN’US is a free smartphone app gathering 8 fun tests, which we have designed to decompose the way the brain makes decisions.